PascalLeMerrer/gelm-of-life/README.md

-A implementation in Elm of Conway's Game of Life.
+An implementation in Elm of Conway's Game of Life.

 A [demo](https://pascallemerrer.github.io/gelm-of-life/) is available.